Why Boredom Is Good for Kids: Supporting Emotional Regulation in Children

 When More Support Is Needed

-While boredom is a normal and healthy experience, some children struggle more deeply with emotional regulation, anxiety, or transitions.
-If your child frequently feels overwhelmed, stuck, or unable to move through big feelings, additional support may be helpful.
+While boredom is a normal and healthy experience, some children have a harder time managing big emotions, anxiety, or transitions — which is where emotional regulation becomes especially important.
+If your child frequently feels overwhelmed, stuck, or unable to move through big feelings, it may indicate challenges with emotional regulation in children that would benefit from additional support.

-At Wellspring Center for Counseling, we specialize in child and adolescent therapy to help children build resilience, strengthen emotional skills, and grow in confidence through developmentally appropriate approaches, including play-based therapy.
+At Wellspring Center for Counseling, we specialize in child therapy and teen counseling to help children and adolescents build resilience, strengthen emotional regulation skills, and grow in confidence through developmentally appropriate approaches, including play-based therapy.